tomncooper/cruise-control/docs/wiki/User Guide/REST-APIs.md

 This response contains both (1) a `sessionId`, and (2) a UUID corresponding to the client cookie and the request, respectively.
 The completed response of an in-progress request can be retrieved within a predefined time.
 Using cookies, this response can be retrieved before the timeout is configured via `webserver.session.maxExpiryTimeMs`.
-Using the UUID, the timout is configured via relevant completed user task retention time configuration (see `completed.kafka.monitor.user.task.retention.time.ms`, `completed.cruise.control.monitor.user.task.retention.time.ms`, `completed.kafka.admin.user.task.retention.time.ms`, `completed.cruise.control.admin.user.task.retention.time.ms`, and `completed.user.task.retention.time.ms` ).
+Using the UUID, the timeout is configured via relevant completed user task retention time configuration (see `completed.kafka.monitor.user.task.retention.time.ms`, `completed.cruise.control.monitor.user.task.retention.time.ms`, `completed.kafka.admin.user.task.retention.time.ms`, `completed.cruise.control.admin.user.task.retention.time.ms`, and `completed.user.task.retention.time.ms` ).